YaleSpinup/cost-api/k8s/README.md

 * run `skaffold dev` in the root of the project

-* update your `hosts` file to point spindev.internal.yale.yale.edu to localhost
+* update your `hosts` file to point spindev.internal.yale.edu to localhost

 * use the endpoint `http://<<spindev.internal.yale.edu>>/v1/cost`